jbloomlab/SARS-CoV-2-RBD_DMS_Omicron/docs/index.md

 ## Overview

-SARS-CoV-2 has evolved variants with substitutions in the spike receptor-binding domain (RBD) that impact its affinity for ACE2 receptor and recognition by antibodies.
-These substitutions could also shape future evolution by modulating the effects of mutations at other sites—a phenomenon called epistasis.
-To investigate this possibility, we performed deep mutational scans to measure the impact on ACE2 binding of all single amino-acid mutations in the Wuhan-Hu-1, Alpha, Beta, Delta, and Eta variant RBDs.
+We performed deep mutational scans to measure the impact on ACE2 binding of all single amino-acid mutations in the Omicron BA.1 and BA.2 variant RBDs, and compare mutational effects to those in the ancestral Wuhan-Hu-1 RBD background.

 Here, we link to two interactive visualizations that enable exploration of the data from these deep mutational scans across SARS_CoV-2 variants.

-The manuscript detailing the results of these experiments is published [here](https://www.biorxiv.org/content/10.1101/2022.02.24.481899v1).
+*NOTE data are still preliminary*

 ### Instructions